This magic Thai peanut sauce is savory and creamy, perfect for noodles or

-I wanted a sauce that could double as a sauce OR a dressing.
+I also wanted an easy peanut sauce recipe that could double as a sauce OR a dressing.
 You know the kind I’m talking about, right?
-Where it’s thin enough to work into some crunchy vegetables and get solid coverage as a dressing, but thick enough to stand up to dunking spring rolls or chunks of grilled chicken.
+Where it’s thin enough for drizzling into some crunchy vegetables and getting solid coverage as a dressing, but thick enough to dip spring rolls or chunks of grilled chicken.

-The ingredients for this simple satay sauce are simple and healthy!
+The ingredients for this peanut sauce are simple and healthy!

 - Lime juice